OPERATIONAL SIGNAL

 Without clear ownership and governance, more data increases disagreement.

-The decision is whether to establish explicit ownership and governance for the data that drives material decisions.
+Establish ownership and governance for the data that drives material decisions, or keep debating the numbers in every meeting.

 That requires clarity about: